Covariant derivative of fermions and all that: Energy-momentum tensor for the Dirac field

-{\bf Exercise.} \ Taking variational derivative of the fermion action with respect to the conformal factor $\si(x)$ in (\ref{loc}), derive the corresponding Noether identity for local conformal symmetry.
-After that derive (\ref{traceTmn}) using this identity and equations (\ref{eqs}).
-Finally, establish the general relation between local conformal symmetry and the vanishing on-shell expression for the trace of the energy-momentum tensor. \end{quotation} 2mm
+The considerations presented above and its result (\ref{gencon}) are valid for all matter fields.
+In the conformal case, the \textit{r.h.s.} is zero, which establishes the relation between local conformal symmetry (i.e., independence on $\si$) and the vanishing on the mass shell expression for the trace of the energy-momentum tensor.